This State Sees Student Debt as Gateway to Financial Literacy

 With the effort to require personal finance instruction in schools at something of a stalemate, the Iowa State Senate last week took a different approach.
 Why not zero in on one key aspect of financial literacy and see if that gets any traction?

-It’s anybody’s guess if this narrower approach to financial literacy will go anywhere.
+However, others believe that this narrower approach might not be as helpful.
 “I frankly find it inappropriate that the legislature should attempt to micromanage curriculum matters,” Herman Quirmbach, Democratic state senator from Ames, told The Gazette.
 He and others argue that the universities already have financial literacy programs, and career and financial counselors.
 So, good luck with that, these critics are essentially saying.

 Yet none of the state universities embrace a complete financial literacy program; student debt seems to be the one area that gets the most acceptance just about everywhere.
 Nationwide, student loans total $1.4 trillion.
 This burden is a drag on the economy as young people put off marriage, buying homes, and having children.
 The debt prompts many to curb spending on movies, clothing, healthcare, restaurants and cable.